DV

 What is the difference between SPYI and VOO?

-SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by NEOS and Vanguard respectively.

 Can I hold both SPYI and VOO?